JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 	- Slack is good for keeping things (an archive) but not good at surfacing important or interesting things like #Twitter
 	- Slack app - use this here.
 - Write blog posts about dev channel
+- Atomic Comic Book
+	- Should have a new edition every year for Atomicon